 The oncologist plans the postoperative chemotherapy individually for each patient, depending on the type, size, stage and grade of the breast cancer at the time of diagnosis.

 The most common form of breast cancer is treated with the CEF combination (C = cyclophosphamide, E = epirubicin, F= fluorouracil).
 It is administered intravenously.
 The treatment is begun one month after the surgery.
 The dosage is calculated according to the area of the patient’s skin.
 The treatment is repeated at three-week intervals, provided that the normal blood cells recover enough in between.
 Usually the treatment is repeated a total of six times.

-If the breast tumour has grown relatively big and the cell morphology indicates that it is more aggressive, a cytostatic drug called Taxotere is used.
+If the breast tumor has grown relatively big and the cell morphology indicates that it is more aggressive, a cytostatic drug called Taxotere is used.
 It is administered intravenously.
 The treatment is begun one month after the surgery and is repeated three times at three-week intervals.
 After three cycles, the treatment is continued with the CEF combination, administered three times at three-week intervals.

 Taxotere treatment is combined with Herceptin treatment if there are HER2 receptors in the breast cancer cells.
 Herceptin is given together with Taxotere nine times at one-week intervals.
 Herceptin is not a cytostatic drug but a targeted drug that blocks receptors.

 When treating inflammatory breast cancer (the breast is red and swollen), three cycles of chemotherapy at three-week intervals are given already before the surgery (neoadjuvant therapy).
 The surgery is performed between cycles, and another 3-6 cycles of chemotherapy are given after the surgery according to the oncologist’s instructions.